On noncommutative extensions of linear logic: Introduction

 \section{Introduction}

-There is a number of noncommutative variations and extensions of linear logic known in literature, starting from Lambek calculus \cite{Lambek}, which historically precedes linear logic itself.
-Probably the best known and best behaved is {\it cyclic linear logic} of Yetter \cite{Yetter}.
-Let us mention also {\it noncommutative logic} of Abrusci and Ruet \cite{Abrusci, AbrusciRuet}, which mixes cyclic logic and the ordinary, commutative linear logic.
-Another approach to combining commutative and noncommutative features is based on introducing {\it exchange modalities} in Lambek calculus \cite{JiangEadesPaiva}, \cite{EadesPaiva}.
+There is a number of noncommutative variations and extensions of linear logic known in literature, starting from Lambek calculus~\cite{Lambek}, which historically precedes linear logic itself.
+Probably the best known and best behaved is \emph{cyclic linear logic} of Yetter~\cite{Yetter}.
+Let us mention also \emph{noncommutative logic} of Abrusci and Ruet~\cite{Abrusci, AbrusciRuet}, which mixes cyclic logic and the ordinary, commutative linear logic.
+Another approach to combining commutative and noncommutative features is based on introducing \emph{exchange modalities} in Lambek calculus~\cite{JiangEadesPaiva,EadesPaiva}.

 The topic of the current paper, however, is somewhat far from the above systems.
-Rather, it is related to linear logic noncommutative extensions stemming from the seminal work \cite{Retore} of Retor\'e.
-Retor\'e found an extension of linear logic (technically speaking, of linear logic with the Mix rule) with a self-dual binary associative noncommutative connective {\it seq} or {\it before}, denoted as $<$, ``intermediate'' between times and par, so that in the corresponding logic it holds that \be A\otimes B\vdash A<B\vdash A\wp B. \ee (It seems though that there is no firm consensus on a standard notation for this connective; different works \cite{Retore}, \cite{BluteSlavnovPanangaden}, \cite{GuglielmiStrassbuurger} use different symbols.)
+Rather, it is related to linear logic noncommutative extensions stemming from the seminal work~\cite{Retore} of Retor\'e.
+Retor\'e found an extension of linear logic (technically speaking, of linear logic with the Mix rule) with a self-dual binary associative noncommutative connective \emph{seq} or \emph{before}, denoted as $<$, ``intermediate'' between times and par, so that in the corresponding logic it holds that

+(It seems though that there is no firm consensus on a standard notation for this connective; different works~\cite{Retore,BluteSlavnovPanangaden,GuglielmiStrassburger} use different symbols.)

-The system found by Retor\'e, {\it Pomset logic} was based on semantics (it has a denotational model in the category of {\it coherent spaces}) and is defined by means of proof-nets.
+The system found by Retor\'e, \emph{Pomset logic} was based on semantics (it has a denotational model in the category of \emph{coherent spaces}) and is defined by means of proof-nets.
 However a traditional Gentzen-style sequent calculus formulation was missing.
-Later, a {\it deep inference} system {\it BV} was designed \cite{Guglielmi} to capture Pomset logic.
-Unfortunately, equivalence of systems was not proven and this still remains an open problem, although it is known that BV is contained in Pomset logic \cite{StrassburgerThesis}.
+Later, a \emph{deep inference} system \emph{BV} was designed~\cite{Guglielmi} to capture Pomset logic.
+Unfortunately, equivalence of systems was not proven and this still remains an open problem, although it is known that BV is contained in Pomset logic~\cite{StrassburgerThesis}.
 (In fact, rules of BV directly translate into a system of graph rewrite rules which transform proof-nets to proof-nets.
-This rewriting system itself was proposed in \cite{Retore99}.)
+This rewriting system itself was proposed in~\cite{Retore99}.)

-As for a sequent calculus formulation, in \cite{Tiu}, it was proved that, in fact, no sequent calculus in the usual sense can capture these logics.
+As for a sequent calculus formulation, in~\cite{Tiu}, it was proved that, in fact, no sequent calculus in the usual sense can capture these logics.